Bricevne/Bricevne/README.md

 I'm a full-stack software engineer.
 I love programming, playing the music and reading.

-I am a full-stack software engineer and writer.
-I love programming, reading, writing and speaking.

-As a software engineer, I enjoy using my obsessive attention to detail, working on technologies like Python, Django, JS/TS with CI/CD good practices !
+As a software engineer, I enjoy using my obsessive attention to details, working on technologies like Python, Django, JS/TS with CI/CD good practices !

 ## Favorite Techs: